| This

 - History of the 1st D.C.L.I., 1914.
 Compiled from Official Records and other Sources.
 By.
 E. M. Channing-Renton, Lieutenant.
 Illustrated by Viscount French, John Hassall, R.I., Major T. A. Kendall and others.
 Alexandria; Studies Publications, 1924. x, 43, v pp., portrait, plates, maps.
 (The Duke of Cornwall's Light Infantry Great War History Series) 9".

-- Notes on the History of The Duke of Cornwall's Light Infantry.
-Compiled by Major J. H. T. Cornish-Bowden.
-Devenport: Hiorns and Miller.
+- Notes on the History of The Duke of Cornwall's Light Infantry, compiled by Major J. H. T. Cornish-Bowden.
+Devonport: Hiorns and Miller.
 (1913-14).
 7".
 No. 1 - The Raising of the Regiment and the Meaning of its name.
 64pp.
 No. 2 - Early War Services.
 55 pp.

-- The Duke of Cornwall's Light Infantry Regimental standing orders. --.
-Author: Great Britain.
-Army.
-Duke of Cornwall's Light Infantry.
-Publisher: Underhill (Plymouth) Ltd.
+- The Duke of Cornwall's Light Infantry Regimental Standing Orders, publisher: Underhill (Plymouth) Ltd.

 The Royal Berkshire Regiment (Princess Charlotte of Wales's)